 Richard Sherman: That’s a word we sort of concocted from our childhood when we used to make up double talk words.
 In the screenplay version of Mary Poppins we wanted Her to give the children a gift they could bring back with them from inside the chalk drawing when they came out into the real world.
 If it was a tangible thing like a seashell or pine cone it would disappear.
 So we said, Remember when we used to make up the big double talk words, we could make a big obnoxious word up for the kids and thats were it started.
 Obnoxious is an ugly word so we said atrocious word, thats very British.
 We started with atrocious and then you can sound smart and be precocious, we had precocious and atrocious and we wanted something super colossal and thats corny, so we took super and did double talk to get califragilistic which means nothing, it just came out that way.
 That’s in a nut shell what we did over two weeks.
 All together you get Supercalifragilisticexpialidocious.

 What really happened?
-If, as plaintiffs claim, the Sherman brothers used to drop by the Edison Hotel’s Green Room during the years in which Gloria Parker used to perform there her “supercalifrag…” song that was published in 1951, it seems reasonable to assume that they derived their number for Disney’s movie of the early 1960s significantly from this quirky earlier work.
+If, as plaintiffs claim, the Sherman brothers used to drop by the Green Room of the Edison Hotel in New York during the years in which Gloria Parker used to perform there the “supercalifrag…” song that was published in 1951, it seems reasonable to assume that they derived their number for Disney’s movie of the early 1960s significantly from this quirky earlier work.
 Perhaps readers of this site may be able to enlighten us as to the true origins of “Supercalifragilisticexpialidocious”.